 One of our consultants will get back to you soon

-Maryam Nemazee is an experienced television news anchor, and journalist.
-She has spent the last ten years working in Europe, the Middle East, the US and Asia.
+Maryam Nemazee is a broadcaster and journalist.
+She has worked in Europe, the US, the Middle East, and Asia.

 I first saw Maryam Nemazee at work during the Davos summit of 2012, where she interviewed three senior leaders with very different backgrounds.
 What struck me was how she brought in all three into one coherent conversation.
 Having worked with her on the Shell Powering Progress Together programme for the past two years, I find Maryam comes in well-prepared and knows how to stand up to dominant personalities on stage, while remaining friendly and respectful, thus winning the sympathy of the audience.